-The FromDual Backup Manager for MySQL and MariaDB(fromdual_bman) is a wrapper script for standard MySQL backup tools.
+The FromDual Backup and Recovery Manager for MySQL and MariaDB(fromdual_brman) is a wrapper script for standard MySQL backup tools.
 The Problem with MySQL backup tools is, that they have many options and thus are overcomplicated and errors are easy made.

 fromdual_bman has the intention to make backups for MySQL easier and technically correct.
 This means it should per default not allow non-consistent backups or complain if some functions or parameters are used in the wrong way to guarantee proper backups.